ashfurrow/blog/source/blog/2017-01-09-building-static-sites-with-middleman.html.markdown

 I recently launched this [Peer Lab website](http://peerlab.community) to list the peer labs around the world and to provide instructions on starting one.
 It's a small site with no need for a backend, so I decided to host it as static HTML.
 However, it was important that adding new labs would be easy for outside contributors.
 Since I had used the tool before to build a few static websites – including this blog – I turned to [Middleman](https://middlemanapp.com).

-So let's explore the exact process I went through.
-I'm going to provide a series of high-level steps so you can replicate this for whatever site you need to build, and link to actual code when I can.
-However, every website is different, so "some assembly required" 😉
+Let's explore the exact process I went through.
+I'm going to provide a series of high-level steps and link to actual code when I can, so you can replicate this for whatever site you need to build, However, every website is different, so "some assembly required" 😉

 (READMORE)

 The first thing you've got to do is create a new GitHub repository.
-We'll use the repo to store the source code and also to host the site, each on their own branch, but more on that later.
+We'll use the repo to store the source code and also to host the site (each on their own branch, but more on that later).
 Install Middleman with `gem install middleman`, and then run `middleman init` to create the empty scaffold of your site.
 You can now run `middleman` to start a server and browse the site locally.
 Nice!
 Time to commit your changes and push.

 Okay, so we're running locally.
 Now we need to be able to deploy.
 I added the `middleman-gh-pages` gem to my Gemfile and ran `bundle install`, and followed [their instructions](https://github.com/edgecase/middleman-gh-pages#installation) to create a new Rake task.
 Now deploying to GitHub Pages is as easy as typing `rake publish`.
 Try it out to make sure it works: it will build the site using Middleman and push a copy of the static HTML to the `gh-pages` branch of your repo.
 Nice!
 Commit your changes and push them.